CU Succeed Powered by Starfish Early Alert

 When are CU Succeed Progress Surveys completed?

-CU Succeed Progress Surveys are completed four weeks after the start of the semester and four weeks after midterm exams.
+CU Succeed Progress Surveys are completed four weeks after the start of the semester and after the completion of midterms.

 How can faculty access CU Succeed Progress Surveys?